 Experienced New York Probate And Estate Administration Representation

 During a time of grief, it is often hard to take the next step and deal with the finances of a deceased loved one.
-With main offices in Smithtown and Bay Shore as well as satellite offices in Southampton on Long Island, Futterman, Lanza & Pasculli, LLP, provides representation needed to effectively resolve probate and estate administration issues for families in Nassau County, Suffolk County and communities throughout New York.
+With staffed offices in Smithtown, Garden City and Bay Shore, Futterman, Lanza & Pasculli, LLP, provides representation needed to effectively resolve probate and estate administration issues for families in Nassau County, Suffolk County and communities throughout New York.

 We understand how overwhelming the legal process can seem for families faced with probate and estate administration.
 It is our goal to make legal matters less cumbersome for our clients.